 - Because you’re withdrawing the taxable assets with a very high tax basis first, you should realize only very minimal taxable income.
 Use the “space” in the standard deduction plus the 10% federal tax brackets and even a bit of the 12% bracket to do Roth conversions.
 You should be able to do around $50k every year until Social Security starts.
 The idea here is that you want to make a meaningful dent in your Traditional IRA.
 But don’t go completely bonkers with the Roth conversions because we can still withdraw a small amount of the T-IRA tax-free even when Social Security kicks in.
 Being too aggressive with the conversions would mean that we leave those tax-free IRA withdrawals on the table!

 - Once Social Security kicks in, we have to go through a pretty arcane calculation to figure out how much of those benefits are taxable on your federal return.
 Initially, I worked under the assumption that it’s 85%.
 But the calculation is more complicated.
-It turns out that even with $61,200 in annual Social Security benefits, the fraction taxed on your federal return is a lot less than the 85% I assumed.
+It turns out that even with $58k in annual Social Security benefits, the fraction taxed on your federal return is a lot less than the 85% I assumed.
 We can even hack this so that your T-IRA withdrawals still fall into the standard deduction.
-So, again, don’t do a complete conversion of all traditional IRA assets over to the Roth!
+See the post on 11/20/2019 about the recommended Roth Conversion strategy.

 - Required Minimum Distributions after age 70.5 (the age could potentially be lifted from 70.5 to 72 if the Secure Act passes, see Forbes article here!) shouldn’t be an issue.
 The RMDs will likely be lower than what you withdraw to fill up your Standard Deduction.